practicalli/neovim/docs/neovim-basics/file-buffer-window-tab.md

     ++spc++ ++"n"++ creates a new buffer that can be written to a given file using `:write path/to/filename`

-    `:write path/to/filename` will write the current buffer to a new file.
+    ++spc++ ++"W"++ was added to Practicalli Astro Config as a key binding for `:write path/to/filename` which writes the current buffer to a new file, prompting for the file name.

 === "Practicalli Neovim Config Redux"